This post may contain affiliate links.

 Beautiful Vang Vieng, Laos is known for tubing and a crazy backpacker party scene.
 Not many people would associate it with family travel and it hasn’t always had the best reputation.
-We’ve spent four weeks in Vang Vieng now and we all love it here, despite the rain.
+We’ve spent four weeks in Vang Vieng now with our kids and we all love it here, despite the rain.
 I can give you at least 10 reasons you should take children to Vang Vieng.
 The last one is the most special to us, please read that part, it’s the Lao people who have touched our hearts.
-This post is on Laos with kids with particular focus on Vang Vieng.
+This post is on Laos with kids with particular focus on Vang Vieng with kids.
 I give links to other travel in Laos posts in the related posts.